-If we have guests with us, we might poke our heads into Texas National Outfitters, the store which sometimes has a stuffed deer riding in a convertible parked outside.
 We generally then cross the street to walk on the west side of Congress, window shopping until we have a decision to make: Jo’s Coffee for a pick me up (or to take a photo with the I Love You So Much mural) on our side of the street, or to cross the street to enjoy some Amy’s Ice Creams.

 If we have tourists along, at this point, I diligently point out the Continental Club and explain its role as a mainstay in our live music scene.
 The next block is TOMS, the coffee shop/storefront/community gathering spot built upon Austinite Blake Mysoskie’s idea of giving one pair of shoes away for each pair purchased.
 In addition to being a place to get a drink, the store hosts frequent events, which you can find out about by signing up for the store’s email list.

 When we are only looking to spend a few hours, we actually start off our trip at Home Slice Pizza for lunch.
 Home Slice is one of our favorite pizza places in the whole city, and for good reason.
 One way Home Slice keeps kids happy is by doling out pieces of dough to play with while your meal is being prepared.
 That said, getting a table during prime time can be tough.